tlehman/octopress/source/_posts/2013-12-28-country-code-tlds-using-geojson-on-github.markdown

 title: "Country code TLDs using GeoJSON on Github"
 date: 2013-12-28 17:17
 comments: true
-categories: [dataviz, GIS, standards, networking, vexillology]
+categories: [data-visualization, GIS, standards, networking, vexillology]
 ---

 There are more country code top-level domains (ccTLDs) than there are countries, that is because territories such as [Wallis and Futuna](https://en.wikipedia.org/wiki/Wallis_and_Futuna) has the ccTLD `.wf`, even though it's a French territory, not a country.